Hill International: Refocus on growth

+Hill also grew in Asia, acquiring the NEYO Group, a pan-India cost consultancy firm on June 30, 2021.
+The acquisition raised the company's in-country staff total more than 200 professionals.
+In addition, Hill now boasts six offices in India and has expanded the services the company can offer to clients throughout the Asia-Pacific region.

-Hill also announced the return of David Richter (who remains a major shareholder) as a Board Observer on December 6, 2018.
-Hill International in March 2019 also sued its founder Irvin Richter (for over $1 million) over two unauthorized transactions, made while serving as chairman and CEO in 2010 - an investment in incNetworks Inc., a telecommunications start-up, using funds from Hill, and a $300,000 loan made to a defaulted debtor.
+Notably, Hill announced the return of David Richter as a Board Observer on December 6, 2018.

 Acquisition by Global Infrastructure Solutions, Inc.

-Global Infrastructure Solutions Inc. (GISI) and Hill International, Inc. announced their intent to conduct strategic merger in August 2022.
-The merger, the companies explained, presented enhanced opportunities for growth in global, for-fee infrastructure consulting markets.
+Global Infrastructure Solutions Inc. (GISI) and Hill International, Inc. announced their intent to conduct a strategic merger in August 2022.
+The merger presented enhanced opportunities for growth in global, for-fee infrastructure consulting markets.
 The merger was completed in December 2022 following regulatory approvals.

-Final merger terms were lUS$3.40 per share from US$2.85.
+Final merger terms were US$3.40 per share.
 Hill shareholders representing approximately 72.9% of outstanding common shares approved the combination on November 2.
-As a GISI company, Hill continues to serve its clients under the Hill International brand as part of GISI’s Engineering & Consulting Services platform, along with sister companies The LiRo Group, GEI Consultants, J. Roger Preston Limited (JRP), and Asia Infrastructure Solutions.
+As a GISI company, Hill continues to serve its clients under the Hill International brand as part of GISI's Consulting Group platform, along with sister companies The LiRo Group, GEI Consultants, J. Roger Preston Limited (JRP), Asia Infrastructure Solutions, Gafcon, and others.
+GISI Consulting Group is a global leader in program/project management and engineering consulting, delivering services in infrastructure, earth and environment, and global development segments.

+Rick Newman, GISI President and CEO, said of the merger: “The GISI family of companies is well positioned to serve the needs of an expanding market requiring more technical and professional expertise than ever before.
+Hill’s uniqueness as a for-fee-only program management firm, combined with its technical and managerial expertise, makes the company a welcome addition to the GISI family.
+We’re excited to bring aboard the Hill team.”

+Hill International CEO Raouf Ghali added, “Since our founding in 1976, Hill has grown into an industry-leading program, project, and construction management company.
+By joining the GISI family of companies, Hill is ready to continue to grow while enhancing the quality of our client services, thanks to GISI’s focus on long-term success.”

+Following the merger with GISI, Hill International has increased profitability, streamlined operations, and enacted synergies with its sister companies.